 That’s why we have taken it upon ourselves to do the legwork for you.
-We signed up for the service, we invested our own money and we took a critical look at each Robo Advisor service, particularly the features included and the way that they manage different portfolios.
+We signed up for the service, we invested our own money and we took a critical look at each service – particularly the features included and the way that they manage different portfolios.

 Because of this, we were able to identify a number of criterion which we used to review and differentiate various Robo Advisor services.
 However, it is crucial to understand that not all of these key points are important to an individual investor.
-This is a critical point which we also included in our Robo advisor reviews, wherein we explain in detail how a Robo Advisor’s performance in each criteria relates to investors of different types, and most notably, of different investment amounts.
+This is a critical point which we also included in our robo advisor reviews, wherein we explain in detail how a service’s performance in each criteria relates to investors of different types, and most notably, of different investment amounts.